Add Treats to your Christmas with a 'French Réveillon'

 What Makes Christmas in France Special?

 Many of us look forward to the gastronomic delights we might consume around Christmas and New Year wherever we live.
 Whether it’s ‘pigs in blankets’, roast potatoes, Christmas pudding, turkey or something else, only leaving the table once we’ve gathered the strength to lift our food-filled bodies.
 The Réveillon, though, the French would say, is a step up.
 You might be satisfied with your turkey and potatoes but this traditional Gallic event features festive food and drink at its most luxurious.
-It’s a real treat.
+It’s a real treat with interesting and quirky old regional traditions.

 Often the uninitiated will screw their faces up at the idea of eating snails – and foie gras is frowned upon by most – but these are key ingredients to many Réveillon celebrations.
 If you’re going to serve escargots at your very own Réveillon this winter, remember to provide fourchette à escargots – this is a fork-like cutlery item with two prongs which makes it easier to get the snails from their shells.
 Have your snails with garlic, of course.
 To make the perfect French-style escargots you’ll need white wine, parsley, thyme, laurel, onion, shallots, garlic, salt and pepper.
 You could also add mint and carrot.